grobenmarketing/r7-creative-branding/Brand Pillars/00-overview.md

 **Core Position:** "We Keep You in the 4-Minute Decision"

 We don't "manage social media"—we manage your **digital pulse** during critical decision moments.
-Every day, potential customers spend exactly 4 minutes deciding who to call.
-They open 5 businesses, eliminate 3 based on dead profiles, and call only 2. **80% of businesses fail this test daily and never know it happened.**
+Every day, potential customers spend less than 4 minutes deciding who to call.
+They open 5 businesses, eliminate 3 based on dead properties (Google Search Profile, reviews, website, social profiles), and call only 1 or 2. **80% of businesses fail this test daily and never know it happened.**

 **Key Points:**
-- Digital Pulse Management vs. generic social media management
+- Digital Pulse Management vs. generic marketing management
 - 4-Minute Decision framework as core differentiation
 - Competing against skepticism & failed attempts, not other agencies
-- Target: $2-10M service businesses, 5-20 employees, plateaued at 1-2 calls/month
+- Target: $2-10M service businesses, 5-20 employees, plateaued at limited number of calls/month

 **→ [[01-brand-positioning|Read Full Pillar]]**